reactive/data-client/docs/api/Resource.md

 ### static merge<T extends typeof Resource>(first: InstanceType<T>, second: InstanceType<T>) => InstanceType<T>

 Takes only the defined (non-default) values of first and second and creates a new instance copying them over.
 Second will override values of first.
+Merge is shallow, so you'll need to override this to do any deep merges.

 ### static hasDefined<T extends typeof Resource>(instance: InstanceType<T>, key: keyof InstanceType<T>) => boolean